Creating a rock solid referral network

 Explain the triggers that point to your expertise or business offering so, when a contact comes across a friend or business contact facing that issue, they automatically recommend you.
 And be prepared to expand your knowledge of your contacts’ triggers so you can reciprocate and help them.
 Here are some other ideas to avoid getting pigeon-holed for just one area of your expertise.

 7. Be sure you’re a safe pair of hands

-Perfect the art of under-promising and over-delivering (rather than the other way around) so you always exceed expectations and deliver a high quality output.
+Perfect the art of under-promising and over-delivering (rather than the other way around) so you always exceed expectations and deliver high-quality output.
 Build up visual proof of your great approach by encouraging referrals, testimonials and endorsements on the likes of Google Reviews and LinkedIn.
 And don’t forget to thank your contacts for any leads they pass your way.
-See this article some more ideas on how to encourage contacts for recommend you.
+See this article for some more ideas on how to encourage contacts to recommend you.

 8. Keep in touch

 We are all very busy and it’s easy to drop out of touch with a contact for several months.
 During that time, they or you may be working on a business opportunity that you could both benefit from.

 So diarise ways to keep in regular contact with your contacts.
 You don’t want to be continually in their face, but you do want to remain on their radar.
 There are numerous keeping in touch ways to choose from.